tail-call/kbb/README.md

  - [x] Save/load
+ - [x] Tiles can be picked up like objects
  - [ ] Load level immediately on game start
  - [ ] Save level immediately on game exit
  - [ ] Game is an editable image